-The 2021 Annual Progress Report was led by the inter-agency team previously nominated by their respective Agencies.
-The IAT was composed of 7 members from across 5 agencies of the UNCT: UN Women, RCO, UNDP, WHO and WFP.
-Members also represented the UN Communications Group, M&E Group and the Operations Management Team/HR Working Group.
-In close consultation, the IAT selected the following five indicators to report on in 2021:
+The 2021 Annual Progress Report was led by the inter-agency team nominated by their respective Agencies.
+The IAT was composed of 4 members from across 3 agencies of the UNCT: UN Women, RCO, and UNFPA.
+Members also represented the UN Communications Group and the M&E Group.
+In close consultation, the IAT selected the following five indicators to report on in 2022: